 Sewall-Belmont House and Museum is a women's history museum that displays fine art and artifacts from the women's suffrage and equal rights movements.
 Visitors see furniture belonging to Susan B. Anthony, Elizabeth Cady Stanton, and National Women's Party Party founder, Alice Paul.
 The museum is a national historic landmark and has been the historic headquarters of the National Woman's Party since 1929.
 Family-friendly programs are available including arts & crafts and storytelling.

 The Woman's National Democratic Club provides a forum where Democrats gather to study and discuss current issues.
 The museum displays a collection of memorabilia and antique furnishings.
 The Woman's National Democratic Club is located in the historic Whittemore House, a nineteenth century home originally built for Sarah Adams Whittemore, a Washington, DC opera singer.

-The National Women’s History Museum is a nonprofit educational institution established with the intent to build the first ever national museum in Washington, D.C.
+The National Women’s History Museum is a nonprofit educational institution established with the intent to build the first-ever national museum in Washington, D.C.
 Since 1996, the National Women’s History Museum has been working to raise funds and secure a prominent site on the National Mall that celebrates and honors women’s contributions to American history and culture, ensuring that women’s voices are included in our national narrative.
-If you would like to support this project, you may send a donation to National Women’s History Museum, 205 S. Whiting Street, Alexandria VA 22304 or online.
+If you would like to support this project, you may send a donation to the National Women’s History Museum, 205 S. Whiting Street, Alexandria VA 22304 or online.